wby1905/Graph-Transformer/README.md

 This is a very first version, many bugs may occur.

-Further improvements will be seen soon.
+Further improvement is coming soon.